eric40065/CausalAnalysisforSemiCompRisks/README.md

 ```

 ## Usage
 The following code can reproduce everything mentioned in our paper.
-It will take 1 day to reproduce the analyses.
+It will take one hour to reproduce Figure 1 and 2 and over 10 days to reproduce Table 1.
 ```r
 library(CausalAnalysisforSemiCompRisks)
 # To reproduce Figure 1(a), 1(b), 1(e), 1(f), 1(i), and 1(j) in page 19